gs-crmartinez/mise-php-docker/README.md

 # mise-php-docker

-A mise plugin that runs PHP 8, Composer, and Xdebug inside Docker containers automatically.
+A mise plugin that runs PHP 8 and Composer inside Docker containers automatically.

 ## Prerequisites